data-bootcamp-v4/lab-python-data-types-extra/README.md

-## Requirements

-- Fork this repo
-- Clone it to your machine

 ## Getting Started

-Complete the challenge in the `ipynb` file.
+Complete the challenges in the notebook.
 Follow the instructions and add your code and explanations as necessary.

 ## Submission